yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Read books
       ⬆ Back to Top

-## Passage 8:

-"The owl sat on a branch.
+### "The owl sat on a branch.
 He looked down at the field.
 He saw a mouse scurrying through the grass."

-### Question 15: Where did the owl sit?
+Question 15: Where did the owl sit?

 - [ ] On a rock
 - [x] On a branch